simonward87/mdp/README.md

 # Markdown Preview Tool

 Opinionated command line tool for previewing markdown files.
-Built as a learning exercise, but also because I needed a tool to preview my markdown.
+Built as a learning exercise, and also because I needed a tool to preview markdown.

 ## Minification